 Cathy B. Glenn, Ph.D., Private Principal Investigator

-In November 2016, I began conducting ethnographic research to understand the culture in which I was immersed while living in Kerby, Oregon.
-(Kerby is 2 miles outside of Cave Junction in Southern Josephine County.)
+In November 2016, I began conducting ethnographic research to understand the culture in which I was immersed while living in Cave Junction, Oregon, which is in Southern Josephine County.
 My ethnographic study of rural cultural norms continued up to September 1, 2019 at The Sea Ranch in California.
 Before moving to Oregon, I also spent a year in sabbatical on Fitch Mountain, a rural community in Healdsburg, California.
 In total, I have lived in and professionally studied rural cultures for four years.

 In general, my previous research focused on understanding cultural change in educational, political, media, and business contexts.
 Change processes are also my current focus as the Center’s PPI: I focus on how healthy change happens, how it is enabled, and where its challenges appear in the context of U.S. rural cultures.

 Additionally, I am deeply committed to creating accessible resources using language and other tools that can identify how power moves, provide a way to talk about power, and that make it possible to practice power-sharing.
 I demonstrate that, in part, by using language and terms that are direct, functional, and accessible.
 In an extraordinarily complicated world, simple sense-making tools are invaluable.

 My reconstructive critical approach mirrors Ernst Bloch‘s: I understand that the Center’s cultural research and creative projects are acts of “uncovering and discovery—of [the] revelations of unrealized dreams, lost possibilities, abortive hopes–that can be resurrected and enlivened and realized in our current situation.”